Comparing the face rings of a boolean complex and its barycentric subdivision: Grading and filtering by shape; the Garsia transfer map

 \section{Grading and filtering by shape; the Garsia transfer map}

 In this section, we adapt to the present setting a tool originally introduced by Garsia \cite{garsia} for transferring bases from Stanley--Reisner rings to {\em partition rings}, which are certain combinatorially-defined subrings of polynomial rings.
-(It was later adapted in a different direction by Garsia and Stanton \cite{garsia-stanton}, which also hints toward the present generalization.)
+It was later adapted in various directions by Baclawski, Garsia, and Stanton \cite{baclawski1981rings, baclawski1981combinatorial, garsia-stanton}.
+The present adaptation fits into the framework developed by Baclawski \cite{baclawski1981rings}, and where possible we take advantage of that paper's results to expedite our exposition.
+However, in order to draw out what we view as the underlying conceptual picture that the method is exploiting---namely, that $\kk[\Delta]$ is {\em filtered by shape}, to be explained below, and $\kk[\Sd \Delta]$ is the associated graded ring---our presentation is structured differently than in these sources, and is mostly self-contained.

 We use this tool in Section~\ref{sec:positive} to prove that an appropriately chosen $\kk[\Theta]$-module isomorphism $\kk[\Sd\Delta]\rightarrow \kk[\Delta]$, if it exists, can be made equivariant by averaging.
 In the Cohen--Macaulay case, it is also used to construct this non-equivariant isomorphism in the first place.